 Cost: Free, paid plans start at $4.99 per month

-Explain Everything Whiteboard is an all-in-one tool for drawing, presenting, animating, creating, and collaborating on a variety of mixed media such as PDFs, videos, etc. Explain Everything Whiteboard is a great digital whiteboard for online lessons or recorded lectures and can easily be broadcasted to any audience through your favorite videoconferencing software.
+Explain Everything Whiteboard is an all-in-one tool for drawing, presenting, animating, creating, and collaborating on a variety of mixed media such as PDFs, videos, and more.
+Explain Everything Whiteboard is a great digital whiteboard for online lessons or recorded lectures and can easily be broadcast to any audience through your favorite videoconferencing software.